About the Major

 About the Minor

 A minor in public health consists of 15 hours of public health courses.
 PBH 101, 305, and 307 are required; students may select the remaining 6 hours from any upper level public health course (300 or 400 level).

 Outreach and Engaged Learning

 Public health majors complete 30 community service hours related to public health.
 Students may select between an internship or research project as their capstone experience.
-Students who select an internship in a public health setting under the supervision of a public health professional and the internship director.
+Students who select an internship in a public health setting will do so under the supervision of a public health professional and the internship director.
 Students who elect to complete a research project will do so under the supervision of public health faculty and its partners.
 A portfolio demonstrating competency for entry-level employment is also required for completion of the capstone experience.

 Undergraduate Research Opportunities